seyerjo/python-sample-code/README.md

 </div>
 <br />
 <p align="justify">
-This repository contains several Python code samples that can be reused to learn and understand programming with this language.
-All the examples are fully commented for a better understanding of the code.
+This repository contains several Python code samples that can be reused to learn and understand Python programming.

+The repository has been created to offer support material to those who start programming with this language.
+In that sense, all the examples are fully commented for a better understanding of the code.
 </p>

 ## Code Samples